mjaschen/phpgeo/README.md

 phpgeo provides abstractions to geographical coordinates (including support for different ellipsoids) and allows you to calculate geographical distances between coordinates with high precision.

+PHP 5.3 compatibility will be dropped with release of version 0.4.

 ## Installation

 Using [Composer](https://getcomposer.org), just add it to your `composer.json` by running: